Professional Afforfable Appliance Repair Service In Ottawa

 Misunderstanding of the problem

-- I will ask about more signs of an incomplete spin cycle, which should be similar to this description.
-The washing machine would start a spin cycle and show about 10 minutes on the display.
-The drum rotates more and less quickly, trying to distribute the clothes.
+• I will ask about more signs of an incomplete spin cycle, which should be similar to the description below.
+The washing machine would start a spin cycle and display approximately 10 minutes on the screen.
+The drum rotates more slowly and faster, trying to distribute the clothes.
 The time will count down to about 2-4 minutes, but the drum won’t reach the high-speed spin and stop.
 The time of about 10-12 minutes will appear again on the display, and the washer will restart the spin cycle.
 Another common complaint is that my washer smokes when I open the door after the spin cycle.
-When I heard it, I told the customer: This is a drum support, spider-shaft problem.
-The repair is expensive and could easily reach 600-700 dollars.
+When I heard it, I told the customer, ‘This is a drum support, spider-shaft problem.’
+The repair is expensive and could easily cost $ 600-$ 700.
 Usually, I recommend buying a new washer.

 Spin mechanism of the Samsung front-load.